The Queen’s Speech to Parliament – what to expect

 The Government will set out its plans for new laws in a speech delivered by the Queen to MPs and peers this week.

-On Tuesday, the Queen will read the agenda-setting speech as part of the formal state opening of Parliament.
+On Tuesday, the Prince of Wales, on behalf of the Queen, will read the agenda-setting speech as part of the formal state opening of Parliament.

 Here is everything you need to know about the nature of the speech and what it is likely to include.